shrinerb/shrine/doc/advantages.md

 Shrine.plugin :store_dimensions,    analyzer: :mini_magick
 ```

-This approach gives you control over your dependencies by allowing you to
-choose the combination that best suits your needs.

 ## Inheritance

 Shrine is designed to handle any types of files.
 If you're accepting uploads of